tyreelab/academic-kickstart/content/genealogy_research/_index.md

 * [**Ancestor Family Trees**]({{< ref "/genealogy_research/ancestortrees/overview.md" >}}) - oriented to finish on Susan Tyree
 * [**Ancestor Profiles**]({{< ref "/genealogy_research/profiles/overview.md" >}}) - detailing the currently available information, historical reference material, and public records
 * [**Descendant Family Trees**]({{< ref "/genealogy_research/descendanttrees/overview.md" >}}) - showing all the descendants of key ancestors.
-To respect privacy I will only include complete details for living family members who have given persmission, others will appear as initials with no dates included.
+To respect privacy, I will only include complete details for living family members who have given permission, others will appear as initials with no dates included.
 If you wish to be added/removed from one of these trees please don't hesitate to contact me.
 * **Family Trait Posts** - linking to all family members with similar stories (i.e. military service, teachers, things like that).
 * [**Cemetery Maps**]({{< ref "/genealogy_research/cemeterymaps/overview.md" >}}) - We have clusters of ancestors in particular cemeteries around NZ - so I am hoping to map out where our ancestors are now resting.